Juniper/yams/README.md

 # YAMS (Yet Another MCP Server)

 **YAMS** is a powerful Model Context Protocol (MCP) server designed for analyzing services running on Kubernetes clusters.
-Built with FastAPI, YAMS provides seamless integration with VS Code Copilot Chat and other MCP-compatible tools.
+YAMS supports both **HTTP** and **stdio** transport modes, providing seamless integration with VS Code Copilot Chat and other MCP-compatible tools.

 ## What is YAMS?